gasduster99/primaryConcerns/README.md

 polls that they use in modeling the upcoming 2020 election.
 It occurs to me that any vote worth making in the primary should be cast in order to produce a viable candidate in the general election (in particular among the swing states).
-In pursuit of that end I wrote the code here to consider how the hypothetical runoff style polls, for assessing the general election, would position each democratic candidate when you further consider the somewhat unintuitive behavior of the electoral college.
+In pursuit of that end, I wrote the code here to consider how the hypothetical runoff style polls, for assessing the general election, would position each democratic candidate when you further consider the somewhat unintuitive behavior of the electoral college.